facebook twitter mail

 We could also say that we have other things in this firm:

-None of this will be taken into account in general accounting.
+None of this however will be taken into account in general accounting.

 Value of a firm

 A firm is more than the collection of its elements.
-It is a "machine" that works and, when it's well tuned, which creates value.
+By this we mean that it is a "machine" which works and, when it's well tuned, which creates value.

-Somebody else may buy this firm for way more than the sum of the values listed above, even if it has no relationship with his or her other activities, that is even if it is a "standalone" acquisition.
+Somebody else may buy this firm for way more than the sum of the values listed in the asset recap above, even if it has no relationship with his or her other activities, that is even if it is a "standalone" acquisition.

-When the acquired firm has links with the other activities of the buyer, the story is yet another one.
-The buyer then may pay a price apparently preposterous compared to the firm acquired: remember eBay, in the Fall of 2005, which purchased Skype (then 3 years old, a few million dollars of revenues, only losses), for $2.6 billions.
+When the acquired firm has synergies with the other activities of the buyer, it is yet another story.
+When A is somehow a key to a treasure chest which B has, B may pay an apparently preposterous sum compared to the economic and financial figures of A. Remember eBay, in the Fall of 2005, which purchased Skype (then 3 years old, a few million dollars of revenues, only losses), for $2.6 billions.

 Valuation of stocks